-Some applicants with signed agreements did not submit a Nebraska Advantage Act Incentive Computation, Form 312N, in 2020.
+Some applicants with signed agreements did not submit a Nebraska Advantage Act Incentive Computation, Form 312N, in the period ending June 30, 2022.
 Most of these applicants have not completed a qualification audit and are not receiving any benefits.
 A qualified project will not receive additional benefits until it has submitted a Form 312N for all prior tax years.
-The year is considered to be in recapture and partial repayment of prior benefits is due if the proper filings are not provided to DOR.
+The year is considered to be in recapture and partial repayment of prior benefits is due if the proper filings are not provided to the DOR

 Each project is categorized by the principal business activity based on the North American Industry Classification System (NAICS), grouped by industry, and the information is reported by industry group.
-In the following table, the industry groups are combined as footnoted to prevent disclosure of confidential information.